The Most In Demand Skills for the Future

 Historically, employers viewed the MBA as a great addition to a person’s academic and professional profile.
 Programs were supposed to cover a diverse array of topics to ensure candidates received a comprehensive overview of the business landscape.
 This would also ensure the ability to make sound strategic-level decisions when necessary.

 Though this remains an important motivation for pursuing an MBA, new employer needs are emerging.
 The leaders of tomorrow must now be exposed to courses where complex problem-solving skills, creativity, and adaptability are experienced, both explicitly and implicitly.
 Professionals also need to increase their awareness of the complexities of digital transformation, automation, and artificial intelligence.
-Equipped with this knowledge base and skillset, managers can then navigate these unchartered territories with increased confidence.
+Equipped with this knowledge base and skillset, managers can then navigate these uncharted territories with increased confidence.

 According to the experts, the skills of the future are: